haohuynh/Radar-Target-Generation-Detection/README.md

 (7) If the CUT level > threshold assign it a value of 1, else equate it to 0.

 for i = Tr+Gr+1 : Nr-(Tr+Gr)

     for j = Td+Gd+1 : Nd-(Td+Gd)

         noise_level = zeros(1,1);
-   % Use RDM[x,y] as the matrix from the output of 2D FFT for implementing
-   % CFAR

         for p = i-(Tr+Gr) : i+Tr+Gr

             for q = j-(Td+Gd) : j+Td+Gd

                 if (abs(i-p)>Gr || abs(j-q)>Gd)

                     noise_level = noise_level + db2pow(RDM(p,q));

                 end

             end

         end

         threshold = pow2db(noise_level/(2*(Td+Gd+1)*2*(Tr+Gr+1) - (Gr*Gd) - 1)) + offset;